Jlisowskyy/intro-ml-2024/README.md

     - `helper_scripts`: Collection of standalone scripts used in the project.
     - `pipelines`: Contains the code for the data processing pipelines.
   - `test`: Contains the code for testing the project.
-  - `validation`: Contains the code for validation of the project.

 ## Usage: